-Find out about organisations and resources to help you cope and get contacts for mastectomy wear and prosthesis suppliers.
+Find out about organisations, support, books, leaflets and other resources to help you cope with breast cancer and it's treatment.
+There is also information about mastectomy wear and prosthesis suppliers.

 Breast cancer support organisations

-A support group for people diagnosed with inflammatory breast cancer.
-Offers support and advice during treatment and beyond.
+The Inflammatory Breast Cancer Network UK offers support and advice during treatment and beyond.
+They have an online support group for people diagnosed with inflammatory breast cancer.
 This is a closed group.
 You need to apply online to join.

 Provides support and information if you are concerned about hereditary breast cancer.
 There is an email address and a telephone number for enquires.
 Outside office hours, there is a 24 hour answerphone to leave your message.